Infineon/mtb-example-xmc7000-otw-firmware-upgrade/README.md

  `BOOTLOADER_APP_RAM_SIZE`   | 0x20000              | RAM size of the bootloader application run by CM0+. <br>In the linker script for the bootloader application (CM0+), the `LENGTH` of the `cm0_ram` region is set to this value.<br/>In the linker script for the DFU application (CM7), the `ORIGIN` of the `ram` region is offset to this value, and the `LENGTH` of the `ram` region is calculated based on this value.
   `USER_APP_RAM_SIZE`   | 0x60000            | RAM size of the user application run by CM7. <br>In the linker script for the DFU application (CM7), the `LENGTH` of the `ram` region is set to this value.
  `SLOT_SIZE`                 | Autogenerated       | Size of the primary slot and secondary slot. i.e., the flash size of the DFU application run by CM7.
- `BOOT_HEADER_SIZE`       | 0x400                | Size of the MCUboot header.
+ `MCUBOOT_HEADER_SIZE`       | 0x400                | Size of the MCUboot header.
 Must be a multiple of 1024 (see the following note).<br>Used in the following places:<br>1.
 In the linker script for the DFU application (CM7), the starting address of the `.text` section is offset by the MCUboot header size from the `ORIGIN` of the `flash` region.
 This is to leave space for the header that the *imgtool* inserts later during the post-build steps. <br>2.
 Passed to the *imgtool* while signing the image.
 The *imgtool* fills the space of this size with 0xFF (depending on internal or external flash) and then adds the actual header from the beginning of the image.
  `MAX_IMG_SECTORS`           | Autogenerated       | Maximum number of flash sectors (or rows) per image slot for which swap status is tracked in the image trailer.
  `MCUBOOT_IMAGE_NUMBER`      | Autogenerated       | The number of images supported in the case of multi-image bootloading.
 Multi-image bootloading is not supported at the moment for XMC7000.
  `PRIMARY_IMG_START`         | Autogenerated       | Starting address of primary slot.